Here’s 17+ things to do in Montréal as the temperature rises this summer!

 Montreal is known for it’s vibrant arts scene, so these internationally renowned museums at the top of their game are a true feast for the eyes.

 What better way to get to know a neighbourhood and taste the city’s amazing brews, than to take a beer tour?
-You’ll get to try a selection of some of the most creative and delicious beers out there, learn about the brewing process, and laugh heartily with both old friends and new acquaintances.
-The brewpub scene has recently taken over Rosemont, a hip and trendy area where Montreal residents love to live and relax.
+You’ll get to try a selection of some of the most creative and delicious beers out there, sample food pairings at 3 unique brewpubs, and laugh heartily with both old friends and new acquaintances.
 Let the tour be your guide to the ins and outs of local beer on a walking tour of the area.
-If that’s not enough, you can also take a tour of the Quartier Latin’s best brews, which you’ll discover is much more fun than it is Latin.
+As you discover the Quartier Latin’s best brews, which you’ll find it’s much more fun than it is Latin.

 When Crew was looking for a new office space, they probably didn’t plan on A) opening up one of the city’s most stunning cafés, and B) taking over an old 1920’s bank.
 But they did, and Old Montreal now has a force to be reckoned with.
 Not only is its design haunting and antique, but the minds behind the menu are ex-Pied de Cochon chefs, making for some seriously delicious nosh.
 Come take advantage of this freelancer’s haven (coffee, wifi, and outlets) or make it your next impress-a-date-spot.
 Pro tip: meeting rooms and various seating options are available with a coworking space membership. crewcollectivecafe.com

 Being a tourist might not be the coolest thing, but there’s a reason visitors flock to these destinations, so whether you’re really a visitor doing a “best-of” tour of the city, a local trying to get out of your bubble, or looking for a fun summer activity for the whole family, these spots won’t let you down.
-For more recommendations here’s 20+ Amazing Montreal Tourist Attractions that Aren’t Just for Tourists!
+For more recommendations here are Amazing Montreal Tourist Attractions

 Besides the mountain, which you should definitely climb for a stunning view over the city, the Botanical Garden is one of the biggest parks on the island, full of specialty gardens and greenhouses.
 Make sure you don’t miss the enchanting Bonsai garden and come face-to-face with some creepy-crawlies at the Insectarium. espacepourlavie.ca/jardin-botanique